Kidney Cancer Treatment in Indianapolis, Indiana

 Kidney cancer is actually the 6th most common cancer in men, though women are of course also susceptible to this condition.
 It is estimated that only 4% of all cancer cases are diagnosed to be kidney cancer, however, this particular type of cancer tends to affect a specific demographic, so understanding the risk factors and how they apply to you is very important.

-At Urology of Indiana, our board-certified urologists Dr. Alex J. Tatem, MD and Jason R. Kovac, MD provide comprehensive care to patients suffering from kidney cancer in Indianapolis.
+At Urology of Indiana, fellowship-trained Dr. Alex J. Tatem, MD provide comprehensive care to patients suffering from kidney cancer in Indianapolis.
 We understand that receiving a cancer diagnosis of any kind can be overwhelming.
 That is why our staff is dedicated to providing you with compassionate care and the best in technology.
 For more information, contact our urology clinics in Indianapolis at (877) 362-2778 and schedule an appointment today!

 The following characteristics are especially common among patients diagnosed with kidney cancer: